Axion Dark Radiation: Hubble Tension and Hyper-kamiokande Neutrino Experiment: Abstract

 \section{Abstract}

-{In this work, we investigate the dark sector of a supersymmetric axion model, which consists of the late-decaying gravitino/axino dark matter and axion dark radiation.
+In this work, we investigate the dark sector of a supersymmetric axion model, consisting of the late-decaying gravitino/axino dark matter and axion dark radiation.
 In the early universe, the decay of the scalar superpartner of the axion (saxion) will produce a large amount of entropy.
-This can not only dilute the relic density of the gravitino/axino dark matter to avoid overclosing the universe but also relax the constraint on the reheating temperature $T_{R}$ after inflation.
-Meanwhile the axion dark radiation from the saxion decay will increase the effective number of neutrino species $N_{\rm eff}$, which can help to reduce the cosmological Hubble tension.
-In the late universe, the decay of long-lived gravitino/axino dark matter will produce the axions with MeV-scale kinetic energy, which can be tested through the inverse Primakoff process $a+A \to \gamma+ A$ in the neutrino experiments, such as Hyper-Kamiokande.}
+The additional entropy can not only dilute the relic density of the gravitino/axino dark matter to avoid overclosing the universe but also relax the constraint on the reheating temperature $T_{R}$ after inflation.
+Meanwhile, the axion dark radiation from the saxion decay will increase the effective number of neutrino species $N_{\rm eff}$, which can help to reduce the cosmological Hubble tension.
+In the late universe, the decay of long-lived gravitino/axino dark matter produces the axions with MeV-scale kinetic energy.
+We study the potential of searching for such energetic axions through the inverse Primakoff process $a+A \to \gamma+ A$ in the neutrino experiments, such as Hyper-Kamiokande.